MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 near complete.
 However, before we do that, I would like to be able to run C-programs on our computer, instead of having to write them in assembly.

-Being able to run C-program on our computer requires several additions to our tool chain:
+Being able to run C-programs on our computer requires several additions to our tool chain:
 * C compiler targeting the 6502 CPU.
 * C linker.